ronitmotivaras/Air-Switch/README.md

 🤝 Contributions
 Contributions are welcome!
 Feel free to open an issue or submit a pull request to improve the project.

-i want to add this in my git repo but all looks in one line